LeonardMH/kos-scripts/README.md

 this folder there are a few subdirectories, outlined below.

 - *boot* - All of my bootloaders that can be executed whenever a kOSProcessor starts up, selectable in the VAB/SPH.
 See [Bootloaders](#bootloaders).
-- *leolib* - My personal library of KerboScript functions.
+- *lib* - My personal library of KerboScript functions.
 Meant to be re-used across actions and missions.
 - *actions* - One-off activities that are meant to be generic across vessels and generally too complex to be contained in a library.
 - *missions* - Typically a composition of 'actions' as well as glue logic to piece them together.
 Can also be arbitrary KerboScript to run.
 - *editor* - Editor specific files (for syntax highlighting)